French writer Jean-Baptiste Alphonse Karr coined, “plus ça change, plus c’est la même chose.” The more things change, the more they stay the same.

 Take flight, for example.
 On December 17, 1903, the Wright brothers made history.
 The first-ever human flight – a 12-second hop and glide across a field – paved the way for global air travel.

 It’s one of the most significant human advances thus far.
-But while aircraft changed the world for the past century, the principles behind it haven’t.
+But for all that aircraft changed the world for the past century, the principles behind it haven’t.

 So it goes for stocks, too.
 The more the market changes, the more it stays the same…